“So how did you get into this very cool but very niche line of work?”

 “I think a lot of it is adaptability.
 Say you’re doing an installation, you’ll always go in with an idea: ‘It’s going to be this shape, this is what I’m going to do.’
-But I feel like nine times out of 10, the end doesn’t look like what you came in hoping to achieve,” Otsberg reflects, sitting in the studio he shares with local photographer Britney Gill (we are across from the table from each other, near an open window—safety first, of course).
+But I feel like nine times out of 10, the end doesn’t look like what you came in hoping to achieve,” Otsberg reflects, sitting in his studio (we are across from the table from each other, near an open window—safety first, of course).
 “So it’s always that adaptability of being onsite and stepping back and looking at how it’s forming.
 And I guess in a way you’re surrendering to what shape it’s taking, as opposed to dictating what it’s going to look like.
 Which is kind of the tricky thing about working with organics.
 But kind of the beauty in it, as well.”

 “It’s a temporary process,” Otsberg reflects.
 “You have this thing, but it’s not permanent.
 So it’s this scene you created, but then it kind of melts and disappears.
 Which is kind of romantic.”

 Arranging has become a form of therapy for him, and while he focuses less on an intended emotion for his pieces, he definitely feels that each one has a personality.
 “At Celsia whenever we would [set up] something for a wedding, the whole process we’d be joking about: what’s her name, what’s her story?” he says, offering an example: “‘Her name is Lydia and she parties on the weekend.’”